-We recommend that after the first 1 000 km (600 mi) of operation, your vehicle be inspected by an authorized Can-Am dealer.
-The initial maintenance is very impor tant and must not be neglected.
+We recommend that after the first 1 000 km (600 mi) of operation, your vehicle be inspected by an authorized Can-Am roadster dealer, repair shop, or person of your own choosing.
+The initial maintenance is very important and must not be neglected.

-NOTE: The break-in inspection is at the expense of the vehicle owner.
+NOTE: The initial inspection is at the expense of the vehicle owner.

-We recommend that this inspection be signed by an authorized Can-Am dealer.
+We recommend that this inspection be signed by the authorized Can-Am dealer, repair shop, or person of your own choosing having performed the initial inspection.